Khan the Eagle, by Anita Hummel, Anita Louise Art

 How Do I Plan to Start a Home-based Art Business?

-If you are considering starting a home-based art business you should first try to understand what your goals are in starting your home-based art business.
-You need to also be sure that you have a proper place in your home where you can operate your business from.
+If you are considering starting a home-based art business, you should first try to understand what your goals are in starting your home-based art business.
+You need also to be sure that you have a proper place in your home where you can operate your business.
 But, all of this will not matter if you are not producing high-quality artwork on a consistent basis.

 To find out more about starting a home-based art business, you can read our blog Planning to Start A Home-based Art Business, What To Consider by clicking here.